sheikhazhanmohammed/Face-Detection-In-Videos/README.md

 ### Clustering technique used

 Since the Facenet model already produced embeddings for images, all I needed to do was to use these embeddings and cluster them together.
 Rather than calculating the cosine similarity between the images and then deciding a threshold, I decided to use sklearn's cluster technique to cluster the features and then get unique identities.
 I use 10% of total faces as minimum samples we need to find a unique identity.
+The DBSCAN clustering technique also gives an additional label, -1, which has indices of images which could not be clustered.
+This may happen because of the following reason:

+- The number of samples for the image was quite low in the given feature space.
+- Some images may not be complete and hence would not match with the other images.

+We ignore these images and do not save them.